DejavuForensics/Ransomware/README.md

 ######	Features related to malware.
 Checks whether the audited file tries to:

 -	create Mutexes (single name files, with a function to set a lock / unlock state, which ensures that only one process at a time uses the resources);
--	create Advanced Persistent Threat (APT) files, or connect to IP addresses and URLs of known threats
--	Carbunak / Anunak, CloudAtlas, Flame, Inception, Panda Putter, Sandworm, Turla Carbon and Turla/Uroboros.
+-	create Advanced Persistent Threat (APT) files, or connect to IP addresses and URLs of known threats: Carbunak/Anunak, CloudAtlas, Flame, Inception, Panda Putter, Sandworm, Turla Carbon and Turla/Uroboros.

 ######	Features related to Backdoors:

--	Checks if the file tries to create Backdoor files, registry keys or Mutexes of the known threats LolBot, SDBot, TDSS, Vanbot and Schwarzesonne.
+-	It is audited if the suspect file tries to create Backdoor files, registry keys or Mutexes of the known threats LolBot, SDBot, TDSS, Vanbot and Schwarzesonne.

 ######	Features related to bots (machines that perform automatic network tasks, malicious or not, without the knowledge of their owners):

--	Check whether the file tries to contact HTTP servers and / or tries to create Mutexes associated with Athena, Beta, DirtJumper, Drive2, Kelihos, Kotver, Madness, Pony, Ruskill, Solar, VNLoader, and Warbot Bots.
+-	It is audited if the suspect file tries to contact HTTP servers and / or tries to create Mutexes associated with Athena, Beta, DirtJumper, Drive2, Kelihos, Kotver, Madness, Pony, Ruskill, Solar, VNLoader, and Warbot Bots.

 ######	Features related to browsers.
 Checks if the suspect file tries to: